adobe/phased-testing/README.md

 For now, we have not come around to deciding how retry should work in the case of phased tests.
 By default, we deactivate them on the phased tests unless the user specifically chooses to activate them by setting the system property `PHASED.TESTS.RETRY.DISABLED` to false.

 ## Release Notes

+### 9.0.0 - In-Progress
+* **(new feature)** [#204 Introduction of the Execution Mode replacing Phases](https://github.com/adobe/phased-testing/issues/204).
+We have revised the way we execute scenarios, as we no longer only cater to Upgrade tests.
+The means you should revise the way you execute Phased Tests by using Execution Modes.
+For more information please refer to the chapter [Execution Modes](#execution-modes).
+* **(new feature)** [#35 Adding the Permutation Execution Mode](https://github.com/adobe/phased-testing/issues/35).
+We have introduced the Permutation Execution Mode.
+This mode executes a scenario with all possible permutations it can have.
+This is done by identifying the dependencies between each step, and creating the possible orders of that scenario.
+For more information please refer to the chapters [Permutation Execution Mode](#permutation-execution-mode).

+* **New Environment Variables**
+* MUTATIONAL.EXECUTION.MODE : This property is used to set the execution mode of the Mutational Tests.
+The value can be one of the following: STANDARD, INTERRUPTIVE(PRODUCER), INTERRUPTIVE(CONSUMER), NON-INTERRUPTIVE, PERMUATIONAL.
+This will replace the PHASED.TESTS.PHASE property which will be removed in 9.X.3.

 ### 8.11.2
 * **(new feature)** [#178 Allowing the injection in any step of a scenario](https://github.com/adobe/phased-testing/issues/178).
 We can now inject an event into a step in an arbitrary phased test.
 This is done by setting the syetm property PHASED.EVENTS.TARGET.
 This way you can inject the event into that step.